 When the EU was formed, the original six countries used different forms of taxation.
 The VAT tax was made to create a level playing field across the countries in the EU, which needed a fair, neutral and transparent turnover tax system that worked across the board.

-Like any kind of tax, VAT is a source of revenue for the government’s public spending – in fact, VAT is quite a large proportion of the UK government’s income.
+Like any kind of tax, VAT is a source of revenue for the government’s public spending.

 VAT on Printed Products

-Although the majority of prices on our website include VAT, it’s important to know which printed products are VATable and which are zero-rated.
+Although most prices on our website include VAT on printing, it’s important to know which printed products are VATable and which are zero-rated.
 This table shows which printed matter has standard rated VAT and which products are VAT free.
-Standard VAT rate is 20%.
+The standard VAT rate is 20%.

 |Colouring Books (Children's)||Coupons|